Kajsyr/DGE_depression/README.md

 <img width="528" height="363" alt="Screenshot 2026-01-28 at 21 39 51" src="https://github.com/user-attachments/assets/dd220897-49ff-4b2c-abcd-8e06f189fab1" />

 Figure 4.
-Proportion of affected and control samples across clusters identified by unsupervised clustering??????
+Proportion of affected and control samples across clusters identified by unsupervised clustering

 The bar plot shows the proportion of affected and control samples within each cluster identified by unsupervised clustering.
 Both clusters are dominated by affected samples, with only a small proportion of control samples present in each cluster.
-While slight differences in the relative contribution of control samples between clusters can be observed, no cluster is exclusively associated with either affected or control status.?????????????
+While slight differences in the relative contribution of control samples between clusters can be observed, no cluster is exclusively associated with either affected or control status.

 <img width="1344" height="960" alt="621071802_3104116599788698_3732104398971349286_n" src="https://github.com/user-attachments/assets/d418c3d3-2d1e-42e1-8b4c-0018a4ecb904" />